12 Ways to Celebrate St. Patrick's Day in Boston

 Tradition reigns supreme in Boston for St. Patrick’s Day.
-Due to the large Irish population and widespread celebrations of the heritage, the city is a hotspot for a variety of activities.
+Due to the large Irish population and widespread celebrations of the heritage, the city is a hotspot for various activities.
 Bar crawls, authentic meals, historic ventures, and special events in Boston aid to its trademark festivities.
-Read on to find out more about St. Patrick’s Day events in Boston.
+Read on to learn more about Boston's St. Patrick’s Day events.

 Watch the South Boston St. Paddy's Day Parade